Restoration and working techniques

 -

-After completing the electrics and water supply in my garden kitchen, it was now time to install the worktop.
-In this post, I describe how I used OSB boards and Fermacell boards to create a stable and moisture-resistant base for the vinyl tiles.
+After completing the electrics and water supply in my outdoor garden kitchen, it was now time to install the worktop.
+I wanted to build the work area of the outdoor kitchen in such a way that I would have individual zones to work in for the barbecue, the bar and also the washbasin area.
+In this post, I describe in a step-by-step guide how I used OSB boards and Fermacell boards to create a stable and moisture-resistant base for the vinyl tiles.
 These measures were necessary to make the worktop robust, scratch-resistant and easy to clean, so that it meets the requirements of an outdoor kitchen.

 -